 It is able to complete these activities through intricate connections to other systems of the brain.
 Traditionally, it has been divided into two groups: a cortical and a subcortical component.
 The former comprises of the neocortex, orbital frontal cortex, hippocampus, insular cortex and the cingulate, subcallosal and parahippocampal gyri.
 The latter, on the other hand, includes the amygdala, olfactory bulb, septal nuclei, hypothalamus and the anterior and dorsomedial nuclei of the thalamus.
 The cortical region is referred to as the limbic lobe (discussed below).
 The subcortical region works in conjunction with the limbic lobe.
 This article will discuss the gross anatomy of the limbic system and associated pathways.

 The limbic lobe refers to a specific group of anatomical structures found in the region of the cortex on the medial aspect of cerebral hemisphere forming a rim around the corpus callosum.
 It also includes cingulate and parahippocampal gyri.
 These structures also have interdependent functional similarities associated with the formation of memories and the expression of a variety of emotions.
-These structures are:
+These structures are explained below.

 In a coronal section, the cornu ammonis (CA) is subdivided into three regions, CA1 (adjacent to the subiculum), CA3 (proximal to the dentate gyrus and CA2 (between CA1 and CA3).
 The subicular complex is a region of the hippocampus (best appreciated in coronal section) that is made up of (from superficial to deep) a parasubiculum, presubiculum, and a subiculum.
 This complex contains pyramidal neurons that project to the entorhinal cortex and other parts of the hippocampal formation.
 Histologically, the subiculum, which is adjacent to CA1, contains the apical dendrites of subicular pyramidal cells and polymorphic cell layers.
 The distinguishing factor between the presubiculum and the subiculum is the significantly packed area of pyramidal cells.